leios/gpu-handbook/src/content/abstractions.md

 I love broadcasting, but acknowledge it is essentially never used outside of niche applications.
 A lot of computer scientists still believe loops are the answer.
 But if we are looking at the numbers, it's incredibly clear that kernels have won the GPU abstraction wars, and for good reason.
+Kernels are more flexible than loops and are often more straightforward to write and integrate into a pre-existing software project.
+Loops exist as a olive branch to traditional CPU programmers who are unwilling to change their code to better reflect the world around them.

+## On abstraction levels

+This chapter has focused entirely on software abstractions that allow programmers to more easily write code that will eventually execute on GPU hardware.

+Are kernels truly "lower level"?
+I mean, you ultimately need the same GPU knowledge to write loop-based code, so no?
+It's just that people who are not used to GPU computation already know loops and feel they are the best abstraction.

 In the following chapters, we will begin to dive deeply into all the different things we can do with GPU kernels, starting with the most trivial stumbling block: summation.